Monday, 25 November 2024

 • A verse always ends with a silluq.

-There are no instances that allow the breaking of these rules in any verse.
+There are no instances that break these rules in any verse.

 Consequences